 - 4.8.A.1 Number Retention / Reservation: Teams which have participated in four (4) or more previous ASC (Sunrayce, NASC) cross-country events have the right to reserve their car number from those openly available for selection by other teams.
 The number being selected for reservation must be the number used in the four (4) events. - 4.8.A.2 Requests to reserve a number shall be made in writing to ASC Headquarters, with a listing of the events which the team attended and car number. - 4.8.A.3 Car numbers (either use of a reserve number or new unallocated number) will be confirmed as team's complete registration paperwork and submit entry fees. - 4.8.A.4 Number Conflict: If a conflict in car numbering arises, ASC Headquarters will determine the numbers assigned.
 Resolution will be based on order of requests and payment of entry fees with respect to when the car number request is made.
-If a team fails to maintain schedule of their entry fees their requested number can become available to another team who is current on their fees. - 4.8.A.5 Tracking of Reserved Numbers: ASC Headquarters will track the Reserved Numbers, and will post a list of the Reserved Numbers and the corresponding team on the ASC website.

-- 4.8.A.6 Reinstatement of Reserved Numbers: Should a team with a reserve number desire to change their number, the previously reserve number will become unallocated and available to other teams.
-A team cannot have more than one reserve number. - 4.8.A.7 Car #1: The winning team from the previous ASC has the right to use the Car Number "1".
+If a team fails to maintain schedule of their entry fees their requested number can become available to another team who is current on their fees. - 4.8.A.5 Tracking of Reserved Numbers: ASC Headquarters will track the Reserved Numbers, and will post a list of the Reserved Numbers and the corresponding team on the ASC website. - 4.8.A.6 Reinstatement of Reserved Numbers: Should a team with a reserved number desire to change their number, the previously reserved number will become unallocated and available to other teams.
+A team cannot have more than one reserved number. - 4.8.A.7 Car #1: The winning team from the previous ASC has the right to use the Car Number "1".
 This number is not available to any other team.
-Use of the Car Number "1" does not forfeit the retention of a Reserved number as per the regulations above.
+Use of the Car Number "1" does not forfeit the retention of a Reserved number as per the regulations above and is subject to the number conflict resolution (Reg 4.8.A.4) should both past class winners desire Car Number "1" as per the regulations above.